team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/capsicum_banana-pepper.md

 ## Difficulty Rating
 ### Low country wet zone (Difficulty: 6/10)
-**Explanation:** Banana peppers require consistent moisture but are prone to fungal diseases in overly wet conditions.
+**Explanation:** Capsicum require consistent moisture but are prone to fungal diseases in overly wet conditions.

 **Challenges/Adaptations:**
 - Fungal diseases can be a challenge.
 Ensure good air circulation and avoid overwatering.